meredoschi/gradcert/README.md

 Back in 2013, I first started writing what would then become **grad**uate **cert**ificate.

-It originated as a personal project and steadily grew (developed entirely by myself).
+It originated as a personal project and steadily grew (coded entirely by myself).
 As I learned more about Ruby on Rails, I later wrote some Rspec tests and began to use linters to beautify the code, when feasible.

-Its production version (which contains additional code) has been running since April 2016 with generally positive feedback from users.
+The production version (in Portuguese) has been running since April 2016 with generally very positive feedback from users.
+During my stay at the São Paulo Health Department, I've regularly updated it for quality.
+I tried and incorporated some valuable suggestions and recommendations from users, business analysts and the management staff.

 ## ABOUT

    I am still in the process of revising and refactoring some of the code for this international version.

-   I have manually translated many of the i18n files and keys from Portuguese to English and are included in this update.
+   This latest update includes additional text in English (i18n keys).
+The translation is *almost* complete.

-   However, when run in English (the international default) *translation missing* notices may still appear.
+   So when run in the English locale (the default for the international version) some *translation missing* notices may still appear.
-   This is a known situation.

 ### Matriculating students